Skip to main content

 In addition to her in-clinic and faculty duties, Dr. Nelson sits on several Valley Children’s committees and working groups, including the Corporate Compliance Committee, Clinical Competency Committee and Graduate Medical Education Committee.
 In her role as co-chair of Valley Children’s Clinical Learning Environment and Wellness Committee, Dr. Nelson champions resident wellness.
 She focuses not only on professional development resources for residents, but also incorporates social activities to support resident wellness to help residents find a healthy work-life balance and maintain their joy in medicine.

 In her free time, Dr. Nelson enjoys spending time with her husband and three children, including doing art projects together and refining her skills as an expert slime maker.
-Her family enjoys nature and outdoor activities including camping and playing at the dog park with their two dogs.
+Her family enjoys swimming, riding bikes, and going for walks with their three rescue dogs.

 Medical Education